-This kind of free-flowing speech stays in pace with the nature of messaging - instead of having to click through buttons to find answers, a customer can freely type and the AI will understand keywords, like our Smart FAQ, to instantly suggest solutions.
+This kind of free-flowing speech stays in pace with the nature of messaging - instead of having to click through buttons to find answers, a customer can freely type and the AI will understand keywords, like our AI chatbot, to instantly suggest solutions.

 Understanding this unstructured data allows for more “natural” conversation.
-If more businesses invested in their script writing and planning to create more engaging AI, we might see fewer “bots are too impersonal” articles.
+If more businesses invested in building a Userlike knowledge base with simple, friendly entries to power their AI, we might see fewer “bots are too impersonal” articles.

 Conversation personalization is on another level